Sports Injury & Pain Management

 - Strength and power work with body weight, resistance bands, weights, gym equipment.

 - Proprioception and balance activities.

 - Cardiovascular components with bike, treadmill/running/walking, rower, swimming, or whatever works best for each specific case.

 - Sports specific activities to help retrain the injury ready for return to sport.

-Dry Needling is a technique used by physiotherapists to treat pain arising from pain sensitive muscles, involving the placement of a needle into a tender point.
-These tender points can be painful to touch and can produce significant pain over a large area.
-They may also be too deep to be effectively treated by other techniques and the treatment is often less painful.
+- Dry Needling is a technique to treat pain arising from pain sensitive muscles, involving the placement of a needle into a tender and or tense point.